yewstack/yew/docs/getting-started/project-setup.md

 Rust compiles source code for a specific target.
 For WebAssembly, this target is called "wasm32-unknown-unknown".
 The following instruction will add this target to your development environment.

-`rustup target add wasm32-unknown-unknown`.
+`rustup target add wasm32-unknown-unknown`

 ## Install Trunk

-Trunk is the recommended tool for managing deployment and packaging, and will be used throughout the documentation and in examples.
+Trunk is the recommended tool for managing deployment and packaging, and will be used throughout the documentation and examples.
-See [packaging tools](./more/packagingtools.md) for more information on packaging and alternatives.
+See [Wasm Build Tools](./more/wasm-build-tools.md) for more information on packaging and alternatives.

 `cargo install trunk`